• home loan in Budget

 The Bottom Line

 The Budget 2025 shows a clear intent to promote homeownership and provide financial relief to taxpayers.
-The changes in home loan tax benefit provisions are a step in the right direction, offering significant savings for both new and existing borrowers.
+The changes in home loan tax benefit provisions are a step in the right direction, offering significant savings for both new and existing borrowers depending on the type of property and tax regime chosen.

 If you are planning to invest in property or are already servicing a home loan, now is the time to reassess your finances and maximise the available tax benefits.
 Understanding the nuances of 80C deduction for home loans and other relevant provisions will help you make informed decisions.

-Apply now for a home loan to take advantage of the new tax benefits and make your dream home a reality.
+Apply now for loan to take advantage of the new tax benefits and make your dream home a reality.

-Additionally, if you want to calculate your monthly EMIs easily, use an Online EMI calculator to make calculating EMIs super easy.
+Additionally, if you want to calculate your monthly EMIs easily, use an Online Home Loan EMI calculator to make calculating EMIs super easy.

 FAQs